melloddy/pseudolabel_auxdata/README.md

 - Infer using image-based model on fold 2 of only labeled datapoints of the image dataset
 - Fit conformal predictors, half of the fold 2 will be used for fitting, half for evaluation.

-### 4 - Generating pseudolabels
+### 4 - Generating prediction for pseudolabels
 - Infer using image-based model on all datapoints of the image dataset, including non-MELLODDY compounds.

+### 5 - Apply conformal prediction to predictions
 - Use outputted predictions to generate pseudolabels via conformal predictors.

-### 5 - Generating T files for pseudolabels
 - generate T1-style pseudolabel file from predictions

+### 6 - Generating T files for pseudolabels
 - replace predictions with their true values from main tasks when they exist
 - filter pseudolabels with low confidence
 - Generate pseudolabel auxiliary data T0,T1,T2 files